 So if you don’t seek recovery, I will ask you to leave this home.
 If you cannot leave this home, I request that you sleep in another room.
 I will not be in relationship with you.
 I will not provide you with relationship comforts such as sex, physical touch, emotional conversation, and we will only discuss housing, shared financial responsibility and co-parenting.
 This will be in effect while I consider my options regarding the future of this relationship.
 Meanwhile, I will seek counseling with a qualified trauma therapist, and seek support groups for spouses of sex addicts.
 My hope is that you will seek recovery, so we can work towards a healthy future together.”

 These are expressions of a boundary, not an ultimatum.
-An ultimatum is said with anger, and says bluntly, “Stop, or I will leave you forever.”
-That does not foster an environment for the addict to make a better choice or leave any room for “progress, not perfection” which is required for recovery from a disease like sexual addiction.
+An ultimatum is said with anger, and said bluntly, “Stop, or I will leave you forever.”
+That does not foster an environment for the addict to make a better choice or leave any room for “progress, not perfection”, which is required for recovery from a disease like sexual addiction.

 You have the courage to enforce it, and a group of recovery support friends to encourage you, keep you grounded in reality.
-I encourage you, to get with a qualified therapists and read that to him in their office, where the addict can’t play word games, gaslight, minimize, justify, blame, guilt you, with his response.
+I encourage you, to get with a betrayal trauma informed therapist and read that to him in their office, where the addict can't play word games, gaslight, minimize, justify, blame, guilt you, with his response.

 Boundaries set me free from the insanity of limbo.
-In my case, my husband choose recovery.
+In my case, my husband chose recovery.

 I won’t sugar coat this: Some men may not choose recovery, and in that case, that’s data you can use to decide your own future.

-Either way, it frees you from limbo, so you can pursue joy again.
+Either way, it frees you from limbo, so you can pursue joy freely again.

 * If this website, or any part of our private, tightly moderated Facebook Group has helped you, you can encourage me to continue publishing helpful content by Buying Me a Cup of Coffee for as little as $3.